Child protective services: History

 In 1690, in what is now the Americas, there were criminal court cases involving child abuse.
 In 1692, states and municipalities identified care for abused and neglected children as the responsibility of local government and private institutions.
 In 1696, The Kingdom of England first used the legal principle of parens patriae, which gave the royal crown care of "charities, infants, idiots, and lunatics returned to the chancery".
 This principle of parens patriae has been identified as the statutory basis for U.S. governmental intervention in families' child rearing practices.

 In 1825, states enacted laws giving social-welfare agencies the right to remove neglected children from their parents and from the streets.
 These children were placed in almshouses, in orphanages and with other families.
-In 1835, the Humane Society founded the National Federation of Child Rescue agencies to investigate child maltreatment.
-In the late-19th century, private child protection agencies—modeled after existing animal protection organizations—developed to investigate reports of child maltreatment, present cases in court and advocate for child welfare legislation.
+In 1835, a humane society founded the National Federation of Child Rescue agencies to investigate child maltreatment.
+In the late-19th century, private child protection agencies—modeled after existing animal protection organizations—developed to investigate reports of child maltreatment, present cases in court, and advocate for child welfare legislation.

 In 1853, the Children's Aid Society was founded in response to the problem of orphaned or abandoned children living in New York City.
 Rather than allow these children to become institutionalized or continue to live on the streets, the children were placed in the first "foster" homes, typically with the intention of helping these families work their farms as family labor.

 In 1874, the first case of child abuse was criminally prosecuted in what has come to be known as the "case of Mary Ellen".
 Outrage over this case started an organized effort against child maltreatment In 1909, President Theodore Roosevelt convened the White House Conference on Child Dependency, which created a publicly funded volunteer organization to "establish and publicize standards of child care".
 By 1926, 18 states had some version of county child welfare boards whose purpose was to coordinate public and private child related work.
 Issues of abuse and neglect were addressed in the Social Security Act in 1930, which provided funding for intervention for "neglected and dependent children in danger of becoming delinquent".